How Does Voice Search Affect SEO?

 Many voice search queries come from people looking for local businesses.
 They’ll ask questions like “Where’s the closest pizza shop near me?” or “Where can I buy car tires?”

-To appear in the local SEO 3-pack, claim your Google My Business listing.
+To appear in the local SEO 3-pack, claim your Google Business Profile.
 Once you’ve claimed your listing, fill out all the information for it.
 Pay special attention to the contact information, address, and hours of operation to ensure they are accurate and up-to-date.

 These pieces of information are important because voice searchers will ask for this information most often.
 They’ll want to know where your business is located, know when it’s open, or call to get more information.

 You can also optimize your listing by including links to content, photos, and earning reviews.
-If you put in the time to optimize your Google My Business listing, you’ll see positive results.
+If you put in the time to optimize your Google Business Profile, you’ll see positive results.

 6. Create an FAQ page

-When people conduct searches, they often pose questions to find answers.
+When people conduct searches, they typically pose questions to find answers.
 By creating an FAQ page, you can help drive leads to your site by providing the answer to their question.

 FAQs are great for creating answers to common questions surrounding your products, industries, and company.
 You can provide your audience with knowledge and help them get to know a little more about your business.